Zendesk voice support: A complete overview for 2026

 -

-Internet: A stable, fast connection is a must.
-A wired connection is almost always going to be more reliable than Wi-Fi.
+Internet: A stable, fast connection is recommended.
+A wired connection is generally the most reliable choice for professional voice traffic.

 -